Frequently Asked Questions

 How do I find out about funding?

 The Department of Educational Leadership and Policy Analysis supports several PhD students with graduate assistantships and other funding.
 Full-time students admitted to the PhD program are offered funding along with admission offers.
 Part-time PhD students are not offered funding.
 Master’s students are not offered department funding.
-Most often seek assistantships in other areas on campus.
+Most often, students seek assistantships in other areas on campus.

 I am an international student.
 Where can I find information regarding opportunities, options, and assistance?

-International PhD applicants that are offered admission are also offered funding.
+International PhD applicants who are offered admission are also offered funding.
 International Master’s applicants are not funded by the Department and must adhere to the Graduate School requirements for international student funding.
 The university’s Student Health Insurance Plan (SHIP) is mandatory for international students and their dependents living in the U.S.

 Who will be my academic advisor?